THE LINHA COLLECTION

 MADE IN SINTRA

-The LINHA collection is a collaboration between FRIENDS OF PAULA and the historic factory Viúva Lamego, founded in 1849 and located in Sintra, Portugal.
+The LINHA collection is a collaboration between FRIENDS OF PAULA and the historic factory Viúva Lamego, founded in 1849 and now based in Sintra, Portugal.

 With over 175 years of expertise, Viúva Lamego continues the legacy of Portuguese majólica—the art of hand-painted ceramics.
 All tiles are hand-painted by the talented artisans at Viúva Lamego, just as they have been throughout the factory‘s long history.